bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="2559" height="1439" alt="image" src="https://github.com/user-attachments/assets/ab9879a5-be48-416f-9901-494617a4ba16" />
 </p>
 <p>
-Navigate to the Resource groups tab on the left side of the screen
+Step 2: Navigate to the Resource groups tab on the left side of the screen
 </p>
 <br />